 - Access (door 90 cm) via 1 step of 5 cm

-- Tactile and acoustic stations with labels in Braille
+- Tactile and audio stations with Braille.

-- Guide dogs are welcome
+- Guide dogs allowed

-- Video guide in German sign language
+- Audio/video guide in German sign language

-- Audio guide in plain language
+- Audio/video guide and museum guide in simple language

 He was highly regarded during his lifetime as a virtuoso, an organist and an organ inspector, but his compositions were known only to connoisseurs and soon fell into oblivion.
 It was not until the mid-19th century that Johann Sebastian Bach was given the recognition that he had long deserved.
 The brilliant musician spent the last 27 years of his life in Leipzig.
 Bach wrote many of his most famous works in this city, filled with the spirit of the Reformation.
 In the house of his friend Georg Heinrich Bose, opposite St Thomas Church, the Bach Archive and the Bach Museum is now accommodated.
 It is one of the many stations on the musical trail “Leipziger Notenspur”, which traces the extremely rich musical history of the city.